 To prevent the fungus, good foot hygiene is necessary.
 Wash feet thoroughly and dry carefully.
 It is helpful to use foot powder in your shoes daily.
 For treatment, there are medications that work well to help control fungal infections.
 If you scratch the itch and then touch other areas of your body, such as your groin (jock itch) or the skin under your arms, athlete's foot may spread.
 Additionally, it can spread through contaminated bedding or clothing to other areas of your body.

 - Try not to walk barefoot.
-Wear shower shoes or slippers
+Wear shower shoes or slippers.

 - Wear leather or canvas shoes that allow air circulation.
 Avoid rubber or plastic shoes.

-- If you sweat heavily, change to a different pair of shoes daily
+- If you sweat heavily, change to a different pair of shoes daily.

-- Wear socks to keep your feet dry and change them often
+- Wear socks to keep your feet dry and change them often.

-- Avoid sharing shoes or trying on shoes with bare feet
+- Avoid sharing shoes or trying on shoes with bare feet.

 Treat Your Athlete’s Foot